NYUDataBootcamp/Book/py-fun2.md

 * Udacity has a free [Introduction to Computer Science](https://www.udacity.com/courses/cs101) course that covers Python from a more technical perspective.
 Recommended for people who want to understand the structure and logic of the language.
 * This is way [more about comprehensions](https://gist.github.com/bearfrieze/a746c6f12d8bada03589) than you ever wanted to know, but it's so beautifully done you might want to take a look.

 One last one, but only if you're curious about floating point numbers.
 Ok, that's approximately no one.
-Try this anyway and think about what's going on:
+Try this anyway and think about what's going on (it also gives us an idea that we don't want to check for strict equality for floating point numbers -- Better to check whether they are close enough):

 ```python
 0.1 + 0.2 == 0.3